shanksms/pandas_master_repo/statistics_and_probability.md

 ### Random experiment
 A random experiment is an experiment in which outcome is not known in advance.
 Toss of a fair coin may give: {H, T}
+An outcome is a result of a random experiment.
+When we repeat a random experiment several times, we call each one of them a trial.
+Thus, a trial is a particular
+performance of a random experiment.
+In the example of tossing a coin, each trial will result in either heads or tails.
+Note that the sample space is defined based on how you define your random experiment.

 #### Sample Space
 Set of all outcomes is known as sample space.